Example Employee-Manager App

 Generate testcases 📝

 To generate testcases we just need to make some API calls.
-You can use Postman
+You can use Postman or simply curl

 - Make an employee entry 📥